digicatapult/helm-charts/charts/wasp-open-api-v2/README.md

 # wasp-open-api

 The wasp-open-api is a component of the WASP (Wide-Area-Sensor-Platform), an IoT platform designed to normalise and consolidate data from multiple IoT data services into one place.
-The wasp-open-api servces a merged OpenAPI spec from several microservices and hosts a Swagger interface.
+The wasp-open-api service creates a merged OpenAPI spec from several microservices and hosts a Swagger interface.
 See [https://github.com/digicatapult/wasp-documentation](https://github.com/digicatapult/wasp-documentation) for details.

 ## TL;DR